Roka Commune outbreak

 Three papers report results from this investigation.[2,3,4] Results are limited to 242 persons testing HIV-positive through end-February 2015.
 Comparing HIV-positive residents with neighbors, infected residents had received more injections, infusions, and blood tests.
 Reports say nothing about specific failures in infection control (e.g., did providers give injections after changing needles but reusing syringes? did providers give infusions with reused plastic tubes and saline bags?).
 Many persons were co-infected with hepatitis C, which unsafe healthcare had been spreading in the community for years before the HIV outbreak.

 Foreign organizations helping with the investigation sequenced several hundred HIV (determined the order of their constituent molecules) from the community.
-Almost all sequences were very similar, showing fast transmission from 1 to 198 infections in a few short years.
-These sequences can be presented as branches in a “tree” (see below, Figure 1).
+Almost all sequences were very similar, showing fast transmission from 1 to 198 infections in 15 months, September 2013 to December 2014 (see Figure 2b in ).
+These sequences can be presented as branches in a “tree” (see below, Figure 1; this tree uses most of the same sequences as reference 4, but suggests transmission took several years rather than 15 months).
 The upper right section of the tree shows the cluster of very similar sequences from Roka.
 (Most sequences in the lower part of the tree are “controls,” which means the HIV came from other times and places.)
 The tree shows each HIV infection as the right end-point of a short horizontal line.
 The left ends of these lines show estimated connections to earlier estimated infections.
 The timeline at the bottom of the figure shows time going from left to right, showing the estimated dates of transmission from earlier to later infections.

 Figure 1: Cluster of 198 infections in Roka, Cambodia, linked by transmissions during 2011-14